halloverden/symfony-route-deprecation-bundle/README.md

 ## Usage

 The `@DeprecatedRoute` annotation extends `Symfony Route`, and lets you mark an endpoint as deprecated and/or expired (and optionally make the endpoint inaccessible) by exposing these options:
-- `since` is a date value that defines the moment in which a route becomes deprecated.
+- `since` is a date value `(dd-mm-yyyy)` that defines the moment in which a route becomes deprecated.
 If the current date is equal or greater than the value of since, the header `Deprecation` will be set on the response, like so:
  `Deprecation: date="Wed, 01 Jan 2020 00:00:00 GMT"`.

-- `until` is a date value that defines the moment in which a route becomes expired.
+- `until` is a date value `(dd-mm-yyyy)` that defines the moment in which a route becomes expired.
 If the current date is equal or greater than the value of until, the header `Sunset` will be set on the response, like so:
   `Sunset: date="Mon, 01 Jun 2020 00:00:00 GMT"`.

 - `enforce` is a boolean value that defines if the route must become unresponsive after the `until` date.
 In this case a `GoneHttpException` is thrown with HTTP Status 410 Gone.